mmikhasenko/DecayAngles/README.md

 ```

 In this example, each node in `with_parent` contains a string showing the path from the root node to the current node in the form of `"parent => child"`.
 For the root node, the initial `parent_value` is set to `"X"`, which you can customize.

-### Summary of Key Functions

-- **`DecayNode`**: Represents nodes in a tree structure for decay chains, storing kinematic or angular data.
-- **`map_tree`**: Traverses the tree and applies a function to each node, generating a new tree with transformed node values.
-- **`map_with_parent`**: Similar to `map_tree`, but provides access to the parent’s value, allowing calculations that depend on both the parent and child nodes.

-This setup allows you to represent decay chains as trees, traverse and manipulate them flexibly, and perform calculations at each node or across parent-child relationships.

 ---